 I applied for my exam – the application form in itself is a lengthy process but thankfully the Aspira Exam Prep training helped me to complete this and my application was accepted a week later.
 I signed up to sit my exam in a Prometric centre in Dublin in Feb (there are Prometric centres available in Cork and Belfast also).

 The next step was to plan my study.
-The PMBOK (Project Management Book of Knowledge) Guide 5th edition is a 589 page book which contains a lot, but not all, the theory you need to know to pass the exam.
-My plan was to study the PMBOK manual, study some supplementary research papers and complete lots of practical exams.
+A Guide to the Project Management Body of Knowledge (PMBOK® Guide) 5th edition is a 589 page book which contains a lot, but not all, the theory you need to know to pass the exam.
+My plan was to study the PMBOK® manual, study some supplementary research papers and complete lots of practical exams.

 The exam itself is made up of 200 multiple choice questions which need to be answered in 4 hours.
 Don’t let the multiple choice element of the exam fool you into thinking this will make it easy.
 In my experience, there were very few questions where I could instantly say at least two of those answers are obviously wrong.
 In many questions, each answer seemed correct and you really needed to know your stuff to know the most correct answer.